krv5vignesh/cn-news-app/README.md

 ## How to run

+1. Clone this repository.
-1. Do npm install on both the client and the server folders.
+2. Do npm install on the root (/), the client (/cn-news-client) and the server (/cn-news-server) folders.
-2. Add a ".env" file to the root of the server app folder (/cn-news-server) and add the following ` NEWS_API_KEY = YOUR_API_KEY`
+3. Add a ".env" file to the root of the server app folder (/cn-news-server) and add the following.
+   ` NEWS_API_KEY = YOUR_API_KEY`
-3. Replace YOUR_API_KEY with your api key
+4. Replace YOUR_API_KEY with your api key.
-4. From the root folder run "npm run start" to start the application.
+5. From the root folder run "npm run start" to start the application.